aiida-vasp/aiida-vasp/doc/source/workchains/writing_workchains.rst

 --------------------------------

 One of the first questions in designing a workchain should be which inputs will be required and what outputs should be generated.
 A workchain might provide defaults for everything and work as a passthrough, it might set up all inputs or outputs, or only parts of them.
 As a user writing new workchains, one should thus first be concerned about defining these and writing the ``spec.input``, ``spec.output``.
+You may encounter a conflict in ``spec.input``; that is, some parameters correspond to the same variable in a workchain.
+In that case, consider following the overriding policy in AiiDA-VASP, shown in :ref:`parameters` section.

 Determine the required steps